-Sometimes it’s the small things such as cooker hoods that get forgotten about until later in the design process, but they can play a big part in your kitchen.
-With the hob/oven often being a centrepiece to a kitchen, choosing the right cooker hood is a crucial decision that you need to get right.
-They’re not just there to look pretty though, they serve a real purpose in your kitchen by keeping your kitchen cleaner, healthier (removing airborne smoke and grease) and making it a nicer place to be.
-Available in a vast array of sizes, colours, styles and types it can be difficult to find the right one for you; which is why we’ve written this handy guide giving you everything you’ll ever need to know about cooker hoods.
+Sometimes small things such as cooker hoods can get forgotten about until later in the design process, at which point there may be some limitations affecting your choice.
+With the hob/oven often the centrepiece of your kitchen, choosing the right cooker hood is an important decision and one that you will certainly want to get right.
+Cooker hoods aren’t just there to look pretty, they serve an essential practical purpose in your kitchen, keeping your room clean and making it a nicer place to be.
+Available in a vast array of sizes, colours, styles and types, it can be difficult to find the right one for you, which is why we’ve written this handy guide, giving you everything you’ll ever need to know about cooker hoods.

 When the air is extracted from your kitchen it needs somewhere to go.
 It can either be sent outside (extraction hood) or it can be pumped through a filter and recirculated back into the kitchen (recirculation hood).
 Below is a bit more of an in-depth explanation of the two: